CC Travels: The Ocean Club, Bahamas

 The resort provides a private driver for pick up and drop off to the airport, which also made it incredibly easy for traveling with young kids.
 The resort is a bit further out from the airport than some other resorts, but it was well worth the 30-40 minute ride.
 Plus, most of the drive is near the coast and through the downtown, which is fun to see!

+I'm almost embarassed to admit we barely left the resort both years.
 We did not venture into town.
-In fact, we only left once, to do the Dolphin Cay adventure at the Atlantis (aka - swim with the dolphins).
 The Atlantis is a short drive from The Ocean Club and they have cars and shuttles all day that can take you back and forth.
-Some of the other guests we met with kids said that they went to the aquarium (which is supposed to be amazing) and some dinners (they have a Nobu and other great restaurants) at the Atlantis.
-If we return, we would definitely go back to explore more; but we really enjoyed and appreciated the quiet vibes that The Ocean Club offered and a mellow week hanging on the property with our friends.
+Both years we left the property just once - this year for dinner at the Atlantis and the year prior for a swim with dolphin's experience at the Atlantis.
+We really enjoyed and appreciated the quiet vibes that The Ocean Club offered and a mellow week hanging on the property with our friends, so we didn't feel the need to explore too much.

 THE POOLS & BEACH